yensha/introduction_to_computers_labs/readme.md

-NCKU Introduction to Computers
+Course name : Introduction to Computers

 The link below provides a summary for you:

 https://hackmd.io/@MCAS/Student

-Please follow the course to complete each lab.
+follow the course to complete each lab.